Rockoon: Recent usage

 More recently, the JP Aerospace company has developed and used rockoons as part of its space access plans.
 Additionally, Iowa State University, the University of Alabama in Huntsville, and Purdue University (Purdue Orbital) have started programs to develop rockoons and significant work has been recently done by Leo Aerospace based in Los Angeles and a Romanian space company, ARCASPACE.
 The Spanish company Zero2infinity plans to launch a toroid shaped rocket from a balloon called Bloostar in 2018 to carry micro satellites to low Earth orbit.
 UK base company, B2Space is developing the concept to launch small satellites into low Earth orbit.
 The American company Deimos-One is developing an AI assisted concept to launch rockets and carry satellites to low Earth orbit.

+The University of Washington investigated Rockoon launches between 2006 and 2014.